 Lauren Callis, LPCC, ATR, executive director/instructor

 Lauren (she/her/hers) is an art therapist and co-founder + executive director of Curiosity Studio.
-Her art practice is in painting, fiber arts and making her thumb as green as possible.
+Her art practice is in painting, fiber arts and collaboration.

 Sam has warm, cappuccino colored skin and a blue-green curly mohawk.
 They are looking contemplatively to the side while wearing a black t-shirt against a deep navy background fading to black at the edges.
 The image ends at their upper chest.